Realization of manifolds as leaves using graph colorings: Introduction

-The proofs of \Cref{c: realization in matchbox mfds w/t hol with a Cantor transversal,c: realization with holonomy} use the following common procedure.
-Given a compact foliated space $\fX$ and a Polish flat bundle $E$ over some leaf $M$ with non-compact locally compact fibers, we can attach $E$ to $\fX$, obtaining a new compact foliated space $\fX'$ (\Cref{ss: attaching flat bundles}).
-This is applied to the matchbox manifold $\fM$ given by \Cref{t: realization in matchbox mfds w/t hol}, using an appropriate choice of $E$ to get the additional property stated in each corollary.
+The proofs of \Cref{t: realization in matchbox mfds w/t hol with a Cantor transversal,t: realization with holonomy} use the following common procedure: Let $E\to M$ be a Polish flat bundle with non-compact, locally compact fibers.
+Realize the manifold $M$ in $\fM$ as above, and then glue $E$ to $\fM$, obtaining a new compact foliated space $\fM'$ (\Cref{s: attaching flat bundles}); choosing $E$ appropriately in each case, $\fM'$ satisfies the property stated in the corresponding corollary.